-Carl-Henric Svanberg Chairman of the Board, Chairman of the Remuneration Committee Matti Alahuhta Member of the Remuneration Committee Eckhard Cordes Hanne de Mora Chairman of the Audit Committee Eric Elzvik Member of the Audit Committee Education MSc in Applied Physics, Linköping Institute of Tech- nology, BSc Business Admin- istration, University of Uppsala.
+V Carl-Henric Svanberg Chairman of the Board, Chairman of the Remuneration Committee Matti Alahuhta Member of the Remuneration Committee Eckhard Cordes Eric Elzvik Member of the Audit Committee Martha Finn Brooks Education MSc in Applied Physics, Linköping Institute of Tech- nology, BSc Business Admin- istration, University of Uppsala.
 MSc, Dr Sc.
 Doctor of Science, Helsinki University of Technology.
 MBA and PhD, University of Hamburg.
-BA in Economics from HEC in Lausanne, MBA from IESE in Barcelona.
 MSc Business Administration, Stockholm School of Economics.
-Born 1952 1952 1950 1960 1960 Member of the Volvo Board Chairman of the Volvo Board since April 4, 2012.
+BA Economics and Political Science, Yale University.
+MBA International Business from Yale School of Manage- ment, Yale University.
+Born 1952 1952 1950 1960 1959 Member of the Volvo Board Chairman of the Volvo Board since April 4, 2012.
 Since April 2, 2014.
 Since April 1, 2015.
-Since April 14, 2010.
 Since April 5, 2018.
-Position and Board memberships Chairman of the Academy: The Royal Swedish Academy of Engineering Sciences (IVA) and Chairman of the European Round Table of Industrialists.
+Since March 31, 2021.
+Position and Board memberships Chairman of the European Round Table of Industry (ERT).
 Board Chairman: DevCo Partners Oy.
-Vice Board Chairman: Metso Outotec.
-Board member: Kone Corporation and ABB Ltd. Partner in Cevian Capital and EMERAM Capital Partners.
+Board Member: Kone Corporation.
+Partner in Cevian Capital and EMERAM Capital Partners.
 Board Chairman: Bilfinger SE.
 Member of the Executive Committee of Eastern European Economic Relations of German Industry.
-Board Chairperson: a-connect (group) AG and Microcaps AG.
-Board Member: IMD Super- visory Board, Metso Outotec and Nestlé S.A.
 Board Chairman: Global Connect Group.
 Board member: Telefon- aktiebolaget LM Ericsson, Landis+Gyr Group AG and VFS Global.
-Principal work experience Has held various positions at Asea Brown Boveri (ABB) and Securitas AB, President and CEO of Assa Abloy AB, President and CEO of Telefonaktiebolaget LM Ericsson, member of the External Advisory Board of the Earth Institute at Columbia University, the Advisory Board of Harvard Kennedy School and Board Chairman of BP plc.
-Has held several management positions in the Nokia Group - President of Nokia Telecommunications, President of Nokia Mobile Phones and Chief Strategy Officer of the Nokia Group, President of Kone Corporation between 2005-2014 and between 2006-2014 also CEO.
-Started within Daimler Benz AG in 1976, where he has held several management positions, such as Head of the trucks and buses business, Head of Group Controlling, Corporate Development and M&A in AEG AG and CEO of Mercedes Car Group.
+Board Member: Jabil, Constellium, CARE USA and CARE Enterprise Inc. Principal work experience Has held various positions at Asea Brown Boveri (ABB) and Securitas AB, President and CEO of Assa Abloy AB, President and CEO of Telefonaktiebolaget LM Ericsson, Board Chairman of BP plc, member of External Advisory Board of the Earth Institute at Columbia University and the Advisory Board of Harvard Kennedy School.
+Previous assignments also include Chairman of the Royal Swedish Academy of Engineering Sciences (IVA).
+Has held several management positions in the Nokia Group - President of Nokia Telecommunications, President of Nokia Knokia Group, President of Strategy Officer of the Nokia Group, President of Kone Corporation 2005 - 2014 and 2006 - 2014 also CEO.
+Previous Board assignments include Vice Chairman of Metso Outotec and member of the Board in ABB Ltd. Started within Daimler Benz AG in 1976, where he has held several management positions, such as Head of the trucks and buses business, Head of Group Controlling, Corporate Development and M&A in AEG AG and CEO of Mercedes Car Group.
 Previously CEO of Metro AG, senior advisor at EQT and Board member of Air Berlin, SKF, Carl Zeiss and Rheinmetall AG.
 Since 2012 partner in Cevian Capital and EMERAM Capital Partners respectively.
-Credit Analyst Den Norske Creditbank in Luxemburg 1984.
-Various positions within brand management and controlling within Procter & Gamble 1986-1989, Partner McKinsey & Company, Inc. 1989-2002, one of the founders and owners, also Board Chairperson of the global consulting firm and talent pool a-connect (group) AG since 2002.
-Joined ABB in 1984 and has held several management positions in the Finance function at ABB in Sweden, Singapore and Switzerland - most recently as Group CFO between 2013 and 2017 and previously as CFO for the Divisions Discrete Automation & Motion and Automation Products and a position as Head of Mergers & Acquisitions and New Ventures and also as Head of Corporate Development.
+Joined ABB in 1984 and has held several management positions in the Finance function at ABB in Sweden, Singapore and Switzerland - most recently as Group CFO between 2013 and 2017 and previously as CFO for the Divisions Discrete Automation & Motion and Automation Products and a position as Head of M&A and New Ventures and also as Head of Corporate Development.
 Currently, senior industrial advisor to EQT.
+Has held various management positions in Cummins truck and bus businesses from 1986-2002.
+From 2002-2005 Martha was CEO, Rolled Products and SVP in Alcan Inc. and from 2005-2009 she was the President and COO of Novelis Inc., global leader in aluminum rolled products and recycling.
+Martha has been a Board Member of Harley-Davidson, International Paper, Bombardier, and privately held Algeco Scotsman.
 Holdings in Volvo, own and related parties 2,000,000 Series B shares.
 146,100 Series B shares.
 None.
-18,230 Series B shares.
 7,475 Series B shares.
+4,000 American depositary receipts representing Volvo B shares (ADRs).